BEEN THERE DONE THAT

 HOW MANY IS TO MANY

-Speaking about books is a far-reaching and complex topic, time and energy is required if one wants to define and understand them.
-One sure thing we probably agreed is, that most books are conserved, stored and ultimately shared.
-Whether the information of a book is to inform, educate, or merely entertain, depends on the individual reading the book and the content of the book itself.
+Talking about books is a far-reaching and complex topic that requires time and energy to define and understand.
+One thing we can probably all agreed on is that most books are conserved, stored, and ultimately shared.
+Whether a book's purpose is to inform, educate, or merely entertain depends on the individual reading it and the content itself.

-How many books had been published in the world?, It is a curious question that has been in my mind for a time now.
-But of course, knowing the exact number is an impossibility considering that there are books being published all the time, and I know for a fact that so many had been lost or they had simply been destroyed.
+How many books have been published in the world?, It is a curious question that's been in my mind for a while.
+Of course, knowing the exact number is impossible, since new books are being published all the time, and many others have been lost or destroyed over the years.

-What is a book?, there are many things to consider to define in a satisfactory way the word "book", which, I am not even going to explore here.
-However, I can say a book, to me, is a secret weapon that protects me.
-A book is similar to a friend that comforts me in difficult times.
+What is a book?.
+There are so many things to consider when trying to define the word in a truly satisfying way_ something I won't even attempt here.
+But for me, a book is like a secret weapon that protects me.
+It's also like a friend, one that comforts me in difficult times.

 UNFAIR LIST

-Today, with this letter, I'd like to make a list of fictional works that I have read throughout the years, these books had entertained me to no end, and all of them have a special place in my life.
-They keep inspiring me and pulling me into imaginary worlds a little bit too real.
-They had allowed me to travel in time and space.
-And I know it would be an unfair list_ but life is everything but fair, is it not?
+Today, with this letter, I'd like to make a list of the fictional works I have read over the years.
+These books have entertained me endlessly, and each one holds a special place in my life.
+They continue to inspire me and draw me into imaginary worlds a little too real.
+They've allowed me to travel through time and space.
+And while I know any such list could never be complete or entirely fair, it still tells the story of where I've been and what I've done as a reader.

 • Wuthering Heights by Emily Bronte